Senators, White House in talks to finish infrastructure bill

 Democrats are insisting on a prevailing-wage requirement, not just for existing public works programs but also for building new roads, bridges, broadband and other infrastructure, according to another Republican granted anonymity to discuss the private talks.

-At the same time, transit funding has been a stubborn source of disagreement for the past several days.
+At the same time, transit funding has been a stubborn source of disagreement.

 Pennsylvania Sen. Pat Toomey, the top Republican on the Senate Banking, Housing and Urban Affairs Committee, which oversees public transit, raised questions about the size of the transit funding increase.
 He cited, in part, previous COVID-19 federal relief money that had already been allocated to public transit.